-Three Teledyne/RDI Workhorse Sentinel Acoustic Doppler Current Profilers (ADCP) were deployed across the shelf from the 78-inch outfall (~20 m) to the 120-inch outfall (~60 m) and a fourth ADCP was located downcoast of the 120-inch outfall near Newport Canyon (Table A-2, Figure 3-1).
+Three Teledyne/RDI Workhorse Sentinel Acoustic Doppler Current Profilers (ADCP) were deployed across the shelf from the 78-inch outfall (~20 m) to the 120-inch outfall (~60 m) and a fourth ADCP was located downcoast of the 120-inch outfall near Newport Canyon (Table A-3, Figure 3-1).
 ADCPs were deployed in either a trawl resistant bottom mount or bottom tripod.
-Two of the ADCPs had a frequency of 300 kHz and two had a frequency of 600 kHz.
-All four ADCPs were equipped to measure water pressure and bottom temperature.
-Currents were sampled in one meter depth bins.
-Data were collected every six minutes using a burst sampling interval of one-minute duration.
+Two of the ADCPs had a frequency of 300 kHz and 2 had a frequency of 600 kHz.
+All 4 ADCPs were equipped to measure water pressure and bottom temperature.
+Currents were sampled in 1-m depth bins.
+Data were collected every 6 minutes using a burst sampling interval of 1-minute duration.
 Compass calibrations and deployment parameters were done using WinSC version 1.29.
-A typical deployment lasted about three months.
+A typical deployment lasted about 3 months.
 Raw data files were copied over from the instruments' compact flash memory cards.